 I’ve finally found a fitness-focused New Year’s resolution that’s worth making.
-And here it is, along with 10 client-proven ways to reach your own health and fitness goals in 2016.
+And here it is, along with 10 client-proven ways to reach your own health and fitness goals this year.

 - Want to listen instead of read?
 Download the audio recording here…

 If you’re reading this, it means you survived the holidays.

 It’s the most wonderful (crazy, stressful, awesome, magical) time of the year.

 You know the drill: Kids and toys everywhere.
 In-law invasions.
 And get this: My 6-year-old daughter and I found reindeer tracks in the backyard on Christmas morning again this year, ha!

 Amid all the craziness — in fact, because of the craziness — my wife and I decided to break tradition and actually make New Year’s Resolutions this year.

 Ordinarily it’s not something we would do.

 Stats on New Year’s Resolutions — especially fitness ones — are abysmal.
 Packed gyms on January 2 are ghost towns on March 2.

 I thought about this the other day while driving home from a family function (and while trying to keep Kid #1 from punching Kid #2).